The drone services market is set to boom in the coming years as new applications for drone technology are conceived.

 The commercial sector will see significant growth in drone usage over the next five years.

 But, it is not just an aerial set of eyes that drones can offer when paired with specialist software, drones can provide much more.

 You can also check my article about the possible injuries caused by drones.

 4. Drone Orthomosaic Photographs

-If you’ve ever spent time zooming in and out of your favorite beach or historical site on Google Earth, then you have been studying an orthomosaic.
+If you’ve ever spent time zooming in and out of your favourite beach or historical site on Google Earth, then you have been studying an orthomosaic.

 But, if you use a drone with an HD camera to take pictures of an specific area, then employ specialist software to stitch these together into an orthomosaic, you’ll end up with a high-resolution image which has many high-value applications.